 Use every moment of your relationship with your children to establish the reality of both God's love and your love in their lives.
 Keep His love and the Bible's teachings at the heart of your discussions with your children about what they see on television, learn in school, or hear from other children.
 Make God your number one resource to consult any time they face problems, are sick, or have specific needs.

-It is in this daily walking-and-talking, dawn-to-dusk way that we train our children to have the right attitudes and to express the right behavior to others.
+It is in this daily walking-and-talking, dawn-to-dusk way that we train our children to have the attitude of Christ and to express His love toward others.
 It is a daily challenge to teach our children compassion and to lead them into a consistent pattern of godly living.

 Prayer: Lord, I know when the focus of my life is set on You, then the focus of my family will be the same.
-Help me set my eyes on You.
+Help me to seek Your face by Your Spirit.
 I pray in the name of Jesus.
 Amen.

 "Take hold of my words with all your heart; keep my commands, and you will live" (Proverbs 4:4).